How to Apply Makeup for Video Presentations

 Optional – Bronzing – another way to contour

 - Use a powder two shades darker than your foundation

 - Avoid bronzers that have reflecting properties

-- Apply with a contour or angle blush brush and shade over the hairline of the forehead from temple to temple
+- Apply with a contour or angled blush brush and shade over the hairline of the forehead from temple to temple

 - Then from the outer corner of the eye up to the temple into the hairline

-- Then from the ear down to the jaw line, then under the jaw line, then from jaw line down the neck.
-Forming the bottom part of the 3 – so eventually you have a contoured “3” shape for the temple to cheek, cheek to jawline and a little lower to the neck
+- Then from the ear down to the jawline, then under the jawline, then from the jawline down the neck.
+Forming the bottom part of the 3 – so eventually you have a contoured “3” shape for the temple to cheek, cheek to the jawline and a little lower to the neck

 - It is important that there are NO harsh lines – the shadow must blend.
 Shake the brush clean after applying and go over the same places buffing it out to ensure that you have left no lines.